yati1998/Hacktoberfest-Sign-In-2018/README.md

 ## Instruction
 In the index file, look for the 'ol' tag.
 Then insert a 'li' tag with your link to your profile.
+The names will be sorted alphabetically before being merged into the master branch.

 ## Git and Pull Request Resources